utdata/rwdir/docs/07-graphics.md

 Our next chart will be a line chart to show how the number of wells drilled has changed over time within each county.

 Again, it will help us to think about what we are after and then build our data frame to match.
 In this case, we want to plot the "number of wells" for each county, by year.
-That means we need a dataframe that has columns for county, year and the number of wells.
+That means we need a data frame that has columns for county, year and the number of wells.
 To get that, we have to use group and summarize.

 Sometimes it helps to write out the steps of everything before you to do it.